Ryan Lowe: Return to Crewe Alexandra

 Ryan Lowe is congratulated by teammates after scoring the opening goal for Crewe Alexandra in a 2–1 win at Stevenage (6 August 2016).

 On 23 November 2015 Lowe rejoined his former club Crewe Alexandra on loan until 5 January 2016, and in his first appearance scored a stoppage time winner at Colchester United.
 He signed a new full contract with Crewe in May 2016, and on 6 August made his third scoring Crewe debut with the first goal in a 2–1 win at Stevenage.
 Three days later, Lowe scored both Crewe goals in a 2–1 League Cup tie win at Sheffield United.

 Player-coach at Bury

 In January 2017, Lowe returned to Bury in a player-coach role.
-Following the sacking of manager Lee Clark in October 2017, Lowe was appointed caretaker-manager, taking charge for Bury's FA Cup first-round tie at National League side Woking.
+Following the dismissal of manager Lee Clark in October 2017, Lowe was appointed caretaker-manager, taking charge for Bury's FA Cup first-round tie at National League side Woking.
 He remained in charge for six games (two wins, two draws, two defeats) until 22 November when Chris Lucketti was appointed Clark's successor, with Lowe becoming player-coach again.
-In January 2018, after Lucketti was sacked, Lowe was again appointed caretaker-manager, this time until the end of the season, with Ryan Kidd as his assistant.
+In January 2018, after Lucketti was dismissed, Lowe was again appointed caretaker-manager, this time until the end of the season, with Ryan Kidd as his assistant.
 He decided to end his playing career to concentrate on management and coaching.
 His last match as a player was for Bury against Bristol Rovers on Friday, 30 March 2018 in League One.